kelceydavis33/planetarium_shows/README.md

 **eclipse**: A short ~20 minute show on total solar and lunar eclipses, focusing on those visible this year over Storrs, CT

 **kids**: 15-25 minute super generic kids show covering the types of bright things in the sky

+**JWST show**: 30 minute show on the major discoveries from JWST 2023-2025